 The facade remains brick.
 The doorway (1489) is the work of Urbano di Cortona,

-with a bas-relief of the Madonna and Child with Angels above attributed to Giovanni di Stefano.
+with a bas-relief of the Virgin and Child with Angels above attributed to Giovanni di Stefano.

 On the left wall is a fresco of The Sibyl Announcing the Birth of Christ to the Emperor Augustus once attributed